-- [44] For the reasons set out above, the Board directs that: - Penalty: Pursuant to section 147M(1)(f) of the Electricity Act 1992, the Respondent is ordered to pay a fine of \$1,000. - Costs: Pursuant to section 147N of the Act, the Respondent is ordered to pay costs of \$250 (GST included) towards the costs of, and incidental to, the inquiry of the Board. - Publication: The Registrar shall record the Board's action in the Register of Electrical Workers in accordance with section 128(1)(c)(viii) of the Act.
+[45] For the reasons set out above, the Board directs that:

+Penalty: Pursuant to section 147M(1)(f) of the Act, the Respondent is ordered to pay a fine of \$1,500.

+Costs: Pursuant to section 147N of the Act, the Respondent is ordered to pay costs of \$250 (GST included) towards the costs of, and incidental to, the inquiry of the Board.

+Publication: The Registrar shall record the Board's action in the Register of

+Electrical Workers in accordance with section 128(1)(c)(viii) of the publicly available on the Board's website.

+Act.

-The Respondent will be named in this decision.
+The Respondent will be named in this decision, which will be

 A summary of the matter will be published by way of an article in the Electron which will focus on the lessons to be learnt from the case.
-The Respondent will not be named in the publication.
+The Respondent will be named in the publication.